Who owns your water service line?

 Let’s Work Together to Improve the Safety and Quality of Your Drinking Water

-Lead water lines may be causing unsafe levels of lead at the homes of our customers.
-If your property is eligible to participate in the Pittsburgh Water and Sewer Authority’s Community Lead Response program we will contact you about inspecting and (if necessary) replacing your water service line.
+If your property is eligible to participate in PWSA’s Small Diameter Water Main Project, we will contact you about inspecting and (if necessary) replacing your water service line.

 Because the private portion of the water line is the property of our customers, they have certain responsibilities that that they must complete in order to make our work possible, and to improve the quality and safety of their water.